rbmk-project/rbmk/pkg/cli/dig/README.md

 Uses DNS-over-TLS.
 The @server argument is the hostname or IP address to use.
 The implied port is `853/tcp`.

+### `+udp`

+Use DNS-over-UDP (default behavior).

+### `+udp=wait-duplicates`

+Use DNS-over-UDP and wait for the full query timeout to collect duplicate responses.
+Only the first (i.e., non-duplicate) response is printed to the stdout.
+All responses (including duplicates) are included in the structured logs.
+This option is useful for detecting DNS-based censorship in China and Iran.

 ## Examples

 The following invocation resolves `www.example.com` IPv6 address